viviandotdev/ObsidianVault/+ Encounters/MDS-Lecture-RPC and Threads.md

 **serial cralwer**
 - Uses [[Depth First Search]]
-- [ ] review DFS and upate the file with your own generated expla
+- [ ] review DFS and upate the file with your own generated explanation
 - no concurrecny,
 -
 -